shrinivas-nandi/shrinivas-nandi/cazyme_identification_pipeline/automated_pipeline_trials/README.md

 # How to use CAZyme Domain annotation.

+## Step 0: Files and tools you need
+**Files**
+1. Proteomic fasta file (protein sequences in fasta format)
+2. Domains of interest (text file. one domain per line)

+**Tools**
+!
+Note that you'll have to adjust tool paths in the script itself.
+Mmseqs2
+Interpro Scan

 ## Step 1: Run Hmmer and check coverage
 ```*USAGE* bash run_01_hmmer.sh <proteome.fasta> ```